HAIR IS AN ART FORM FOR MEN IN CUBA

-Hair Is an Art FoHAVANA — Under Fidel Castro, barber shops and beauty salons were state-owned and state-run.
+Hair Is an Art Form for men in Cuba — Under Fidel Castro, barber shops and beauty salons were state-owned and state-run.
 For the most part, a men’s haircut was just that — a cut.
 There was no shampooing and no styling.

 However, in 2010, two years after Fidel’s brother, Raúl, became president, many small salons were handed over to their employees — essentially privatized.